cakephp-biztech/cake-sentry/README.md

 {
     parent::bootstrap();

-    $this->addPlugin(\Connehito\CakeSentry\Plugin::class);
+    $this->addPlugin(\Biztech\CakeSentry\Plugin::class);
 }
 ```

 Or use cake command.
 ```
-bin/cake plugin load Connehito/CakeSentry
+bin/cake plugin load Biztech/CakeSentry
 ```

 That's all! :tada:

 NOTE:
 If the events(error/exception) don't be captured in Sentry, try changing the order in which the plugins are loaded.
 It is recommended to load this plugin after running `BaseApplication::bootstrap()` and loading other plugins.

 ### Advanced Usage

 #### Ignore noisy exceptions
 You can filter out exceptions that make a fuss and harder to determine the issues to address(like PageNotFoundException)
 Set exceptions not to log in `Error.skipLog`.

 ex)